About the project

-Development of the plan began in 2017, with a vision for every child and family in the Frankston North community to be successful in learning and in life – through access to better education and health and wellbeing programs from birth.
+Work on the plan began in 2017.
+Its vision is for every child and family in the Frankston North community to succeed in learning and life – through access to better education and health and wellbeing programs from birth.

-We are working with three local schools across early childhood, primary and secondary education, connecting and supporting them to share their individual expertise and resources.
-Together, they will work under the plan's shared vision.
+We work with three local schools across early childhood, primary and secondary education, connecting and supporting them to share their expertise and resources.

-As part of this plan, we are significantly upgrading and modernising buildings at these schools.
-Students and families will be able to access a range of education and health and wellbeing services through these new facilities.
+As part of this plan, we upgraded and modernised buildings at these schools.
+Students have better learning facilities, and their families have easier access to a range of health and wellbeing services.

-We are also upgrading an early learning centre and building a new one.
-These will be connected to the primary schools through the Our Place model – making it easier than ever before for families to access the education and health and wellbeing services they need.
+We also upgraded an early learning centre and built a new one.
+These are connected to the primary schools through the Our Place model – creating a one-stop-shop for families to get education, adult training, as well as health and other community services.

 The schools involved in the plan are:

-For more information on learning programs and partnerships this plan is delivering, and to view the plan in full, please visit the Department of Education and Training site here.
+For more information on learning programs and partnerships this plan is delivering, please visit the Department of .

-This plan is one of several education plans we are involved in.
-To learn more about the new buildings, upgraded facilities or community consultations connected to other education plans across the state, please visit the VSBA education plans homepage here.
+This is one of several education plans we are involved in.
+To learn more about the new buildings, upgraded facilities or community consultations connected to others across the state, please visit the VSBA education plans page.

 In the 2017–18 State Budget, this project shared in $7 million planning funding.